 Investors at Scottrade can open a checking account that has a debit card and checks.
 However, they must have at least $500 deposited in a Scottrade securities account to apply.

-Thanks to top-notch trading technology, we strongly recommend TD Ameritrade to forex, futures, and penny stock traders.
+Thanks to top-notch trading technology, we strongly recommend TD Ameritrade to stock, forex, futures, and penny stock traders.

 Scottrade is excellent for long-term and do-it-yourself investors, mutual funds investing, IRA accounts, and clients new to investing.

 Charles Schwab and Etrade are very good for retirement accounts and fairly inactive investors.
 Etrade is also the cheapest among large brokerage houses

 We encourage readers to take a look at the full brokerage reviews, containing promotional offers: